Where Some Ideas Are Stranger Than Others...

 Home Sweet Home

 The first ties between story and home begin with creating connections between the land, the home, and the people who will live in it.
 This means more than carefully choosing a building site; it also means using local materials.
 By using what the land gives, be it tall cedars, paper birches, or bison hides, the builders demonstrate their capacity for care and attention.
 Most importantly, they demonstrate respect for the land by attempting to minimize the changes they make to it, be it by introducing new things or restructuring it.
-If you've read any Nanabush or Napi stories, you may have noticed that an action, once done, couldn't be undone.
-The action could be modified or mitigated, but never erased.
-So when Nanabush found out the Beaver Family had built a dam at one end of Lake Superior where he didn't want it, he was furious, and stomped on the dam to break it up.
-Yet he couldn't stomp hard enough to get rid of the whole dam, and that's why Lake Superior has rough waters where it meets the other Great Lakes.
+If you've read any Nanabush or Napi stories, you may have noticed that an action, once done, can't be undone.
+The action can be modified or mitigated, but never erased.
+So when Nanabush found out the Beaver Family had built a dam at one end of lake superior where he didn't want it, he was furious, and stomped on the dam to break it up.
+Yet he couldn't stomp hard enough to get rid of the whole dam, and that's why lake superior has rough waters where it meets the other great lakes.

 Probably the best known means of deliberately building memory into a home is through carving.
-Totem poles on the Northwest Coast are offshoots of specially carved support poles inside plank houses.
-Usually two out of four support poles would be carved with the lineage and history of the clan that owned the house.
+Monument poles on the northwest coast are offshoots of specially carved support poles inside plank houses.
+To begin with, the nations who customarily carved and spoke with these poles are the Haida, Tlingit, and Tsimshian.
+In those cases, two out of four support poles could be carved with the lineage and history of the clan that owned the house.
 The house has its own name, and becomes interwoven by name into the history and lineage of the people who live in it.
+Further south, the Kwakwaka'wakw built, carved and painted long houses such as the Big House associated with the royal bc museum in victoria, british columbia.
+Their vivid crest paintings could be expanded and extended via false fronts added to the homes of especially rich and prestigious families.
 The Maori of Aotorea have created a sacred house form, the Wharenui, an elaborately carved meeting house that serves as an avatar of a revered ancestor and the historical and genealogical archive for a given community.
-Every carving is tied to a story, so Northwest Coast and Maori carvers alike take great care before introducing new elements.
+Every carving is tied to a story, so northwest coast and Maori carvers alike take great care before introducing new elements.

 It gives a whole new meaning to 'home,' doesn't it?